wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-toolkit-intro/includes/2-what-is-graph-toolkit.md

 In this unit, you'll learn about what Microsoft Graph Toolkit is, and why would you want to use it.
 You'll also learn about different kinds of apps that can use the toolkit.

-## What is Microsoft Graph Toolkit?
+## Microsoft Graph Toolkit overview

 Microsoft Graph Toolkit is a set of web components, that you can use with any JavaScript framework to easily connect your app to Microsoft 365.
 After loading the toolkit in your app, you get access to a set of custom HTML tags.
 These tags allow you to easily load data from Microsoft 365.